a-down/friends-db/README.md

 //

 ### JS
+  - Henrich
+  - API Function
+  - Plug it in with the landing

   - Alec
-- Landing Page Button link to the categories page
-- Display game titles on categories page if categories are clicked on
+  - w/ Lance - recent searches look better
+  - More Information on the search cards / Click: then see more information

 ### Categories

-- Lance
-- More organized
-- Copy Nav
+  - Find API with game descriptions
+  - w/ Johnaton for cohesive design
+  - w/ Alec - how to display the game information

 ### Landing Page

-- Johnaten
-- Add more featured games
-- Update placeholder cards
+  - Updating buttons, titles, placeholder
-- Update shop now button
+  - w/ Lance design

 ## Brainstorm Ideas

-- book an appointment
-- sports website
-- tattoo artist
-- web developer request
-- returning data about songs